-A Latin American book discussion series lead by Holyoke Community College Spanish professor Monica Torregrosa begins on Wednesday, March 26th at 6:30 p.m. at the Storrs Library, 693 Longmeadow St., Longmeadow.
-This series is funded by the Longmeadow Cultural Council.
+Storrs Library is hosting a Latin American book discussion series lead by Holyoke Community College Spanish professor Monica Torregrosa, on Wednesday, April 16 at 6:30 p.m.
+This is the second of a four part series funded by the Longmeadow Cultural Council.
 Copies of the books will be available to borrow at Storrs Library.
-The schedule is:
+The schedule for the next three is:

 Nine Guardians by Rosario Castellanos – Wednesday, April 16